Thursday, July 2, 2026

 In many cases, the reason is related to facilities, Mullins said.
 If schools don’t have courts of their own, they often have to rent out time and space for players to use community courts—a decision that can be both costly and less than ideal for athletes, especially when schools can only reserve time late in the evening or early in the morning.

-The health of the sport overall could be a factor, too.
-Mullins cited the rise of pickleball, as well as the fact that many of the top U.S. tennis players choose not to play college tennis at all.
+The resources for the sport could be a factor, too.
+Mullins cited the rise of pickleball, which has drawn attention from potential investors and sponsors who might otherwise be interested in tennis.
+And while many top American players are playing college tennis, some ranked in the top 150 choose not to play college tennis at all.

 There’s also the question of international athletes, who comprise a large portion of the overall college tennis population.
 Some in the tennis world have wondered whether the sport would be better protected if more of its players were domestic.